-The discussions in \secref{sec:OverallLYSOPerformance} are based on the assumption that the LYSO time offset and light yield are well calibrated for the hit position dependence and the crystal-by-crystal differences, which remains a non-trivial task.
-In \secref{sec:TimeOffsetPositionDependence}, we found a position-dependent variation of the time offset of $\sim \SI{50}{ps}$, which needs to be corrected using the hit position reconstructed by the pair tracking.
-Although the crystal-by-crystal difference has so far been found to be below \SI{10}{ps} and is therefore not expected to be a major concern once calibrated beforehand, further validation through large-scale tests is still required.
-In the light yield studies (\secref{sec:LightYieldPositionDependence}), we observed a \SI{15}{\percent} position-dependent variation, which also requires precise calibration and correction.
-In addition, we observed strong crystal-to-crystal variations of up to a factor of 1.3, which are understood to arise from limited quality control during assembly.
-Therefore, we need to establish a well-controlled assembly procedure as well as calibration methods in order to achieve high uniformity. \\ Another major concern for a full-scale detector is the number of readout channels.
-For example, in a four-layer configuration illustrated in \figref{fig:fullsketch}, the total number of converter segments is estimated to be on the order of \num{e5}.
-If a single-sided readout can be employed, the number of channels can be halved.
-Although the single-sided time resolution was worse by a factor of $\sqrt{2}$ than that of the double-sided configuration, the measured value of about \SI{35}{ps} still satisfies the requirement.
-However, the position dependence and the crystal-by-crystal differences become more prominent with the single-sided readout (\secref{sec:TimeOffsetPositionDependence}), and further studies are required to address this issue.
-An alternative concept has also been proposed in which the left- and right-hand channels are electrically combined and read out as a single channel.
-This approach is expected to reduce the channel count while preserving good timing and light yield performance.
-Accordingly, further investigation is nevertheless required to assess its hardware feasibility. \\ Finally, the performance of the pair-tracker layer was beyond the scope of this paper.
-The target performance of \SI{85}{\percent} pair-tracking efficiency and momentum resolution of below \SI{200}{keV} calls for extensive efforts.
-This aspect should be addressed in future dedicated studies.
+Another major concern for a full-scale detector is the large number of readout channels.
+For example, in the four-layer configuration illustrated in \figref{fig:fullsketch}, the total number of converter segments is estimated to be on the order of \num{e5}.
+If single-sided readout were to be employed, the channel count could be halved.
+Although the single-sided time resolution is approximately a factor of $\sqrt{2}$ larger than that of the double-sided configuration, the measured value of about \SI{35}{ps} still satisfies the design requirement.
+However, position-dependent variations and crystal-to-crystal differences become more prominent with single-sided readout (see \secref{sec:TimeOffsetPositionDependence}), and further studies are required to address these effects.
+An alternative concept has also been proposed in which the signals from the left- and right-side channels are electrically combined and read out as a single channel.
+This approach aims to reduce the channel count while preserving the superior timing and light-yield performance of double-sided collection.
+Further investigation is necessary to assess the hardware feasibility and long-term stability of this scheme.